In the science division at Illinois Wesleyan, 95 percent of the faculty hold an earned doctorate.

 Of course, you may choose to attend any engineering school.
-Recent students have pursued engineering programs at University of Illinois, University of Wisconsin and Purdue University.
+Recent students have pursued engineering programs at the University of Illinois, the University of Wisconsin and Purdue University.

 Some students opt for a 3-3 program in order to earn a bachelor’s and a master’s.
 Students can also work toward a standard four-year degree at Illinois Wesleyan, followed either by two years at an engineering school or, in some cases, direct entry into M.S. or Ph.D. programs in engineering.

 This is an example course plan based on the 2018-2019 University Catalog; your actual schedule may deviate from this example.
 Your faculty advisor will work with you to select appropriate courses.